 - Mapping between real-life scenarios and the corresponding Orchestrator setups.

 - Info about machines, what they do, their types and how to use them in relation to robots.

-In classic folders, robot management is done manually (Management > Robots), meaning you have to configure the robot and machine entities by hand.
+Robot management is done manually (Folder context > Robots), meaning you have to configure the robot and machine entities by hand.
 This includes:

 - robot creation (includes configuration of its execution settings, licensing and authentication options)

 - adding a Robot to an environment such that it's able to execute processes from that environment

 - removing a Robot from the environment to restrict it from executing the processes.